Accountability at North Devon Council

 The DPO works in the Council’s Legal Services team and, as set out above, supervises two support staff in dealing with data subject requests and general data protection issues.
-The DPO also consults with the Council’s Monitoring Officer, who also has previous experience in acting as a data protection officer at another local authority and covers the DPO’s role when the DPO is on leave.
+The DPO also consults with the Council’s Monitoring Officer, who covers the DPO’s role when the DPO is on leave.
 The Council also has a Data Protection Lead in each distinct unit within the Council.
 These Data Protection Leads meet quarterly with the DPO to discuss data protection issues.
 The SIRO sits separately of the DPO in the Council’s ICT team but works closely with the DPO.
 The SIRO and DPO also run an Information Management Asset Group (IMAG) which meets quarterly to discuss (and, where relevant, highlight to SMT) information security matters.
 Work to ensure our internal data protection compliance, including Data Protection Impact Assessments, is carried out and monitored by these members of staff.

 These resources are regularly reviewed and increased or changed where needs are identified.